mattgwagner/mattgwagner/cv.md

 * Entity Framework (Code First)
 * Microsoft SQL Server 2012
 * GitHub/BitBucket
-* Automated testing via NUnit, Moq
+* Automated testing via NUnit, Moq, ApprovalTests.net
 * Redis for Background Job Processing, Pub/Sub

 #### Roles & Responsibilities

+* Recruited, interviewed, onboarded, and mentored team of developers and business analysts
-* Lead the greenfield architecture and implementation of the next-generation customer-facing payroll and HR back-office application
+* Lead the greenfield implementation of the next-generation payroll and HR back-office application, balancing technology decisions with regards to risk/reward and stability
+* Groomed and triaged agile product roadmap and backlog
+* Responsible for design and code reviews for team
-* Designed and implemented automated build, test, and deployment system to increase development velocity across the organization
+* Designed and implemented our automated build, test, and deployment system to increase development velocity across the organization
-* Responsible for system architecture and planning
-* Designed support libraries to provide consolidated logging and debugging for our distributed systems
+* Designed support frameworks to provide consolidated logging and debugging for our distributed systems
-* Regularly lead internal tech talks on topics such as proper exception handling, automated deployments, microservice-based architectures, and build pipelines
+* Organized and lead internal tech talks on topics such as proper exception handling, automated deployments, microservice-based architectures, and build pipelines

 ### U.S. Army, Florida Army National Guard
 **MOS 13A, Field Artillery Officer** - September, 2011 - Present